fmerg/pymerkle/README.md

 #### Validation with receipt

 A more elaborate validation procedure includes generating a receipt with info about proof and validation.
-To this end, use the `.validate()` method of the `proof.validator` class:
+To this end, use the `.validate()` method of the `proof_validator` class:

 ```python
 v = proof_validator()